 Wealth management is a sector where careers are projected to grow faster than the market average over the next several years, according to the U.S. Bureau of Labor Statistics.
-In fact, the growth rate predicted between 2014 and 2024 is a staggering 30%, over 4 times the national average.
+In fact, the growth rate predicted between 2016 and 2026 is 15%, much faster than average.

-With attractive job prospects and great pay (the average annual salary of a financial advisor coming in at $90,530 in 2016), it’s easy to see why this has been a popular career choice for college graduates and career-switchers alike for decades.
+With attractive job prospects and great pay (the average annual salary of a financial advisor coming in at $90,640 or $43/hr in 2018), it’s easy to see why this has been a popular career choice for college graduates and career-switchers alike for decades.

-It’s a rewarding career, both financially and in terms of job satisfaction- if you enjoy helping people, you’ll get to help people from all walks of life manage and grow their wealth.
+It can be a rewarding career as well, both financially and in terms of job satisfaction.
+If you enjoy helping people, you’ll get to help people from all walks of life manage and grow their wealth.

 What do Financial Advisors actually do?

-Wait, but isn’t it just about getting rich people richer?
+Wait, help people?
+Isn’t wealth management just about helping rich people get richer?